SnapInteractive/mergeatron/README.md

  ## Events

- * ''build.check_files'' - This is the first event emitted in a builds life cycle.
-It allows any listening plugins to check the list of files being modified to make sure the build should be handled.
+ * ''build.validate'' - This is the first event emitted in a builds life cycle.
+It allows any listening plugins to check the build to make sure it should be handled.
  * ''build.process'' - If a build should be acted upon this event will be emitted.
 It allows any listening plugins to setup the build for processing.
 This means persisting it to a temporary, or permenant, data store of their choice and doing any other setup work they need to.
  * ''build.triggered'' - Once a build has been pre-processed it is ready to be built.
 When that happens this event is emitted.
 Any listening plugins can start the build.
  * ''build.started'' - This event is emitted when the build has been started.